Skip to content

-There's a saying among photographers, "If you've shot it, someone probably needs it."
-In the world of stock photography, this couldn't be truer.
+There's a saying among stock photographers, "If you've shot it, someone probably needs it."
 Stock photos are widely popular for both businesses and creatives alike.
-As someone who's dabbled in stock photography as a contributor, I've uncovered the realities behind the mystique of this visual world, and today, I'll share with you the truth about stock photography, and the best programs to get you started.
+As someone who's dabbled in stock photography as a contributor, I've uncovered the realities behind the mystique of this world, and today, I'll share with you the truth about stock photography, and the best programs to get you started.

 *Random fact time!
 Did you know that the world's first stock photo agency was founded in 1920 by H. Armstrong Roberts?
 Talk about a visionary!*